samcofer/sol-eng-docker/k8s.md

 - rstudio-launcher > somefile 2>&1 gives no output... and nothing in the file...
 - how restrictive is the `launcher.conf` URL?
 - does launcher _actually_ need the `job-launcher` role?
 I'm not using it...?
-- does launcher need the home directory...?
+- does launcher need the home directory...? (seems like it)
+- is there a way to provision users on the launcher server...
+RSP gets it from PAM logon...

 ## Debugging Tips